Powerful quake in Morocco kills more than 600 people and damages historic buildings in Marrakech

-RABAT, Morocco (AP) — A rare, powerful earthquake struck Morocco late Friday night, killing hundreds of people and damaging buildings from villages in the Atlas Mountains to the historic city of Marrakech.
+MARRAKECH, Morocco (AP) — A rare, powerful earthquake struck Morocco late Friday night, killing more than 600 people and damaging buildings from villages in the Atlas Mountains to the historic city of Marrakech.
+The toll was expected to rise as rescuers picked through the rubble Saturday and worked to reach remote areas.

-Morocco’s Interior Ministry said Saturday morning that at least 632 people had died, mostly in Marrakech and five provinces near the quake's epicenter.
-Another 329 people were injured.
-Casualty figures were expected to rise more as the search continues and as rescuers reach remote areas.

-Moroccan television showed scenes from the aftermath, as many stayed outside fearing aftershocks.

-Anxious families stood in streets or huddled on the pavement, some carrying children, blankets or other belongings.
+State television showed people clustered in the streets of Marrakech late at night, afraid to go back inside buildings that might still be unstable.

+A man said he was visiting a nearby apartment when dishes and wall hangings began raining down, and people were knocked off their feet and chairs.
+A woman described fleeing her house after an “intense vibration.’’
+A man holding a child said he was jarred awake in bed by the shaking.

 Emergency workers looked for survivors in the rubble of buildings, their reflective yellow vests illuminating the nighttime landscape.
-The quake ripped a gaping hole in a home, and a car was nearly buried by the chunks of a collapsed building.
+A hole gaped in the side of a home, and a car was nearly buried by the chunks of a collapsed building in other images broadcast by local media.

-Baskets, buckets and clothing could be seen amid scattered stones in the remains of one building.

-Moroccan media reported that the 12th century Koutoubia Mosque in Marrakech, one of the city’s most famed landmarks, suffered damage, but the extent was not immediately clear.
-Its 69-meter (226-foot) minaret is known as the “roof of Marrakech.”

 The head of a town near the earthquake's epicenter told Moroccan news site 2M that several homes in nearby towns had partly or totally collapsed, and electricity and roads were cut off in some places.